New Jersey’s Provident Bank expands staff training and email encryption to enhance information security

 Other kinds of system-access limitations are more effective at Provident Bank and other community banks, he adds.
 “We have six people at our bank who can get to Facebook, and that’s in the marketing department.
 If you’re a teller and the branch closes at 6 p.m., you can’t log in after 6:30.
 So if we see activity on that account, we know that it’s been compromised.”

 To improve its in-house IT defenses further, Provident Bank decided to increase its employee training security.
 The bank also stepped up its internal anti-phishing campaign and added more security training of new employees.
+Workers complaining about workplace treatment should seek help from experienced employment lawyers.

 The bank has run anti-phishing education campaigns before for its employees about daily cybersecurity precautions and procedures.
 It even sent fake emails to employees as unannounced exercises to keep them alert about when not to click on links or open attachments.
 “We’re pleased with how well the users do, not only not clicking the link but reporting the suspicious emails to my department,” Horn-Mitchem says.